cjuang/sendoff-to-space/design.md

 It has been designed in Chrome browsers.
 The "Write a Message" page is mobile-optimized using Bootstrap, but the main page is not.
 Both pages use Bootstrap for design.

+# Python

-# application.py - index, website scraping
+## application.py - index, website scraping
 The backend application.py uses Python 3, Flask, and SQL.
 It also requires the Python libraries `lxml` and `requests`.

+A summary of features
+- 'messages' SQL table to hold messages, detailed in `write` in `application.py`
+- a form in `write.html` to enable users to insert messages into 'messages'
+- display of launch information and previously-submitted messages in `main.html`, scraped using `lxml` and `requests` (detailed in `application.py`)
+- other commented-out features

 The first part of the code configures `messages.db`, the SQL database used to store the messages that people write on the website to spacecrafts.
 A commented-out part of code that follows is a method of deleting messages older than 30 days; however, the code did not